weespin/RequestifyTF2/README.md

 RequesifyTF2 is a simple program for Source Engine based games, which supports plugins.
 # Installation
 1. Go to Download and download lastest [releases](https://github.com/weespin/RequestifyTF2/releases)!
-2. Make sure that u have VLC and Virtual Audio Cable installed on your pc
+2. Make sure that u have VLC and [Virtual Audio Cable (paid)](http://software.muzychenko.net/eng/vac.htm) or [VB-Audio (free)](http://vbaudio.jcedeveloppement.com/Download_CABLE/VBCABLE_Driver_Pack43.zip) installed on your pc
-3. Open programm
+3. Open RequestifyTF2
 4. Press on Settings button
 5. Select path to the game (for example C:\(something)\steamapps\common\Team Fortress 2\tf or C:\(something)\steamapps\common\Counter-Strike Global Offensive\csgo)
 6. Press Start button (u should press start before starting a game!)
+7. Make sure you have a Virtual Audio Cable or VB-Audio recording device for default.
-7. Start your game!
+8. Start your game!
-8. When you joined a server open console and type "+voicerecord"
+9. When you joined a server open console and type "+voicerecord"
-9. If u want to hear what you saying type "voice_loopback 1"
+10. If u want to hear what you saying type "voice_loopback 1"
-10. Done!
+11. Done!

 # Updating
 If new version was released, just replace RequestifyTF2GUI.exe with new file, and remove plugins!